fabquenneville/MediaCurator/docsource/source/_build/html/_sources/usage/quickstart.rst.txt

 .. code-block:: bash

+    # List all videos with old codec in formated format
     ./curator.py list -filters:old -print:formated -dir:/mnt/media/ >> ../medlist.txt
+    # Convert all videos with the codec mpeg4 in a mp4 using the av1 video codec and the delete the originals
     ./curator.py convert -del -filters:mpeg4 -out:av1,mp4 -dir:"/mnt/media/Movies/"
     ./curator.py convert -del -in:avi,mpg -print:formated,verbose -dir:/mnt/media/

+More examples in :doc:`use_cases`